vasic-digital/SDK/Android/Documentation/Main.md

 ## Application Permissions

-In order to be able to communicate the Client and the Extension SDK IPC applications have to define the Android permissions.
+In order to be able to communicate the Client and the Extension IPC applications have to define the Android permissions.

 ### Defining the application permission(s)